 The proposed amendments to Division 011 implement changes to the DOJ’s Oregon Attorney General Model Rules.

 The proposed amendments to Division 012 implement the increased civil penalty maximums authorized by Senate Bill 105A and Oregon statutes, and define DEQ’s civil penalty process and penalty calculations.

+Division 200

 What alternatives did DEQ consider if any?